May 2, 2017

 Daily Wire:

 ESPN is far from immune from the political fever that has afflicted so much of the country over the past year.
 Internally, there’s a feeling among many staffers — both liberal and conservative — that the company’s perceived move leftward has had a stifling effect on discourse inside the company and has affected its public-facing product.
 Consumers have sensed that same leftward movement, alienating some….
 For most of its history, ESPN was viewed relatively apolitically.
 Its core focus was — and remains today, of course — sports.
-Although the nature of sports meant an occasional detour into politics and culture was inevitable, there wasn’t much chatter about an overall perceived political bias.
+Although the nature of sports meant an occasional detour into and culture was inevitable, there wasn’t much chatter about an overall perceived political bias.
 If there was any tension internally, it didn’t manifest itself publicly.

 – ESPN Public Editor Jim Brady